Battle of Adwalton Moor: Background

-The battle
+Battle

 Lord Fairfax and the Parliamentarians first encountered Royalist skirmishers at Wisket Hill.
 After driving the skirmishers back, the Parliamentarians moved to positions in enclosed fields and prepared to meet the Royalist army.
 Lord Fairfax commanded the centre formation as commander in chief.
 Sir Thomas Fairfax, Lord Fairfax's son, commanded the right wing and Major General Gifford commanded the left wing.
 At the outset of the battle, the Parliamentarians used their protected positions and numerical superiority of infantry to push the Royalists back.
 As the Parliamentarians continued to advance, they came to the edge of the open moor and forced the Royalists to retreat back to the position of their artillery battery.

 After defending themselves for a while against cavalry attacks, the Parliamentarians moved into the open field and began to charge the Royalists, aiming to overrun their line and end the battle.
 In this charge the Parliamentarians were nearly successful.
 The Royalists seemed on the verge of conceding the battle when a contingent of Royalist pikemen drove back the Parliamentarian's left wing.
 The Royalist cavalry then swung around to the north and attacked the Parliamentarian's left flank.
 Gifford and his troopers collapsed and gave up the fight, retreating in a disorderly manner.
 The Royalist counter-attack continued and Sir Thomas Fairfax on the right wing received his orders to retreat.
 Fairfax immediately retreated to the south as he discovered that the Royalists had cut the Parliamentarian right wing off from the main body of the Parliamentarian army.

 The battle was over.
 Broken and unorganized, the units of the Parliamentarian army returned to Bradford.
 It is estimated that 500 Parliamentarians were killed and 1,500 were captured as they tried to get back to Bradford.
 Royalist losses were estimated to be 200 killed and 300 wounded.